haskell-beam/beam/docs/user-guide/backends/beam-duckdb.md

 `beam-duckdb` adds support for declaring files as a source of data for your database, and thus allow you to query data from these files, as if they were regular database tables.

+`beam-duckdb` exports the `DataSourceEntity` type, which allows you to declare file or files as data sources for your database, in the same way a `ViewEntity` is used to declare a database view.
+Like `ViewEntity`, a `DataSourceEntity` only supports data selection; the type system will prevent you from inserting or updating a `DataSourceEntity`.
+Thanks compiler!

+While DuckDB supports *many* data sources, we currently support a subset of them, described below.
+Feel free to raise [an issue!](https://github.com/haskell-beam/beam/issues/new) if you'd like us to add support for another data source!

 <!-- Note that the duckdb-ffi package isn't available in Nix, and so
 the following examples are not runnable at this time.
 If you read this notice in the future, this might have changed!